 How Asteroids Get Their Names

 The International Astronomical Union's (IAU's) Committee on Small Body Nomenclature is not very strict when it comes to naming asteroids.
-As a result, out there orbiting the Sun we have a giant space rock named Mr. Spock.
+As a result, we have one giant space rock named Mr. Spock.
 It's actually a memorial for a cat, and not a tribute to the "Star Trek" character played by Leonard Nimoy.
 There's also a space rock named for the late rock musician Frank Zappa.
 There are more somber tributes, too, such as the seven asteroids named for the crew of the Space Shuttle Columbia killed in 2003.

 Asteroids are also named for places and a variety of other things.
 (The IAU discourages naming asteroids for pets, so Mr. Spock stands alone).